weiglemc/weiglemc.github.io/_pages/about.md

 * Steering Committee Member, ACM/IEEE Joint Conference on Digital Libraries (JCDL) (2020-present)
 * Doctoral Consortium Co-Chair, ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2022
 * Program Co-Chair, ACM/IEEE Joint Conference on Digital Libraries (JCDL), 2016
-* Faculty Advisor, ACM-W @ ODU
+* Faculty Advisor, ACM-W @ ODU, 2013-2022
 * Faculty Representative, [NCWIT Academic Alliance](https://www.ncwit.org/alliances/aa)
 * ODU-CS Graduate Program Director, 2013-2019

 ## Bio

 Dr. Michele C. Weigle is a Professor of Computer Science at Old Dominion University.
-Her research interests include web science, digital preservation, and information visualization.
-Her research in web archiving includes developing tools for personal web archiving, improving access to web archives for general users and researchers, and applying information visualization to web archives.
-She has published over 115 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling over $5.8M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
-She is currently serving on the editorial boards of the *Journal of the Association for Information Science and Technology* (JASIST) and the *International Journal on Digital Libraries* (IJDL).
+Her research interests include web science, social media, digital preservation, and information visualization.
+She has published over 115 articles in peer-reviewed conferences and journals and has served as PI or Co-PI on external research grants totaling almost $6M from a wide range of funders, including the National Science Foundation, the National Endowment for the Humanities, the Institute of Museum and Library Services, and the Andrew W. Mellon Foundation.
+She currently serves on the editorial boards of the *Journal of the Association for Information Science and Technology* (JASIST) and the *International Journal on Digital Libraries* (IJDL).
 Dr. Weigle received her PhD in computer science from the University of North Carolina in 2003.
-From 2004-2006, she was an Assistant Professor in the Department of Computer Science at Clemson University.
-She joined ODU in 2006.

 ### Academic Timeline